 ETHICS

 Officers and employees designated as investment officers for Washoe County, shall refrain from personal business activity that could conflict with proper execution of the investment program, or which could impair their ability to make impartial investment decisions.
 Investment officers shall disclose to the County Manager any material financial interests in financial institutions that conduct business with Washoe County.
-Investment officers shall subordinate their personal investment transactions to those of Washoe County, particularly with regard to the timing of purchases and sales.
+Investment officers shall subordinate their personal investment transactions to those of Washoe County, particularly regarding the timing of purchases and sales.

 INTERNAL CONTROLS